global-env/proposal/README.md

 # global.env

-ECMAScript proposal, specs, and reference implementation for `global.env`, a standard representation of the current runtime environment.
+Proposal, specs, and reference implementation for `global.env`, a standard representation of the current runtime environment.

 Spec drafted by [@milesj](https://github.com/milesj) and [@kesne](https://github.com/kesne).